Bayesian Covariate-Dependent Graph Learning with a Dual Group Spike-and-Slab Prior: Methods

 where $F_{\text{Beta}_k}(\cdot)$ is the cumulative distribution function of $\text{Beta}(a_{k}+1, b_{k})$.
-Eq. ~\eqref{eq:prior.sparsity} offers a flexible way to incorporate prior beliefs on the graphical structure.
-For example, a possible belief is that the graph consists of a dense population level and a sparse covariate level, which corresponds to an always-included intercept term with imbalanced penalization for the intercept and covariates, as seen in \cite{Zhang2022}.
-Although our model does not intentionally incorporate an intercept, it can adapt to this belief by incorporating $x^1_n = 1$ for all $n$ and adjusting the prior parameters $d_k, a_k$ and $b_k$, i.e., $d_1 = 0$ and $ \frac{a_1}{a_1+b_1} > \frac{a_k}{a_k+b_k}$ for $k \neq 1$.
+Eq.~\eqref{eq:prior.sparsity} describes how sparsity at multiple prior levels influences the sparsity of $\delta_{k}^{ij}$, and offers a flexible way to incorporate prior beliefs on the graphical structure.
+For example, the model of \cite{Zhang2022} corresponds to a prior belief that the graph consists of a dense population level and a sparse covariate level, which corresponds to an always-included intercept term with imbalanced penalization for the intercept and the covariates.
+Even though our model does not specifically incorporate an intercept, it can mimic this belief by incorporating $x^1_n = 1$ for all $n$ and adjusting the prior parameters $d_k, a_k$ and $b_k$, i.e., $d_1 = 0$ and $ \frac{a_1}{a_1+b_1} > \frac{a_k}{a_k+b_k}$ for $k \neq 1$.
 Similarly, prior parameters $a^i$ and $b^i$ can be adjusted to adapt to beliefs on node sparsity.
-Without any prior information, a non-informative prior can be used, allowing the model to learn from the data.
+To prevent the influence of prior knowledge through these prior parameters, we use the non-informative prior Beta$(1,1)$ for all $k$ in simulations and applications.